Nutrition The Hidden Dangers of Sugar – Part 1/5

 Conclusion: The Beginning of Awareness

 Understanding the dangers of sugar and the role of the sugar industry in promoting its consumption is the first step toward better health.
-In the next part of this series, we will delve deeper into the tactics used by the sugar industry to influence research and public policy, and how these efforts have shaped our dietary habits over the years.
+In the next part of this series, we will delve deeper into the tactics used by the sugar industry to influence research and public policy.
+Also, how these efforts have shaped our dietary habits over the years.

 Stay tuned as we continue to uncover the truth about sugar, its impact on our health, and what you can do to protect yourself from its hidden dangers.